 What is PTSD?

 Posttraumatic stress disorder is a type of trauma- and stressor-related disorder that occurs after an individual is exposed to an event that is extremely distressing, stressful, or horrific.
-PTSD can be caused by a range of events including but not limited to personal loss, violent assaults, serious health conditions, abuse, neglect, bullying, and harassment.
+PTSD can be caused by a range of events, including but not limited to personal loss, violent assaults, serious health conditions, abuse, neglect, bullying, and harassment.

 When an individual has PTSD, they may relive a traumatic experience over and over.
 This could be through nightmares, flashbacks, intrusive thoughts, and memories.
 Reliving traumatic events can have a serious impact on an individual’s mental health.
 They may struggle to concentrate, control their emotions, and even perform daily activities.
 They may blame themselves and develop shame or guilt.
-They may become easily startled, hypervigilant, or disconnected from those around them or themselves.
+Additionally, they may become easily startled, hypervigilant, or disconnected from those around them or themselves.
 They may struggle to obtain restful sleep and opportunities of relief.
 These struggles may further compromise an individual’s ability to function well academically, professionally, socially, and in many other areas.

 The symptoms of PTSD can range from mild to severe and can be very persistent and hard to overcome without intervention.
 As PTSD can be very disturbing for those affected, people with this condition may try to do everything they can to avoid resurfacing feelings.